jamienear/CoMP-MRS/README.md

 ## Update Log (for our internal development)

+### Jan 10 2025

+Major update for raw data.
+Main innovations:

+- Added (and tested) functionality to load raw (coil-uncombined) data and store the multi-dimensional arrays correctly.
+Note that it appears from the available test data that PV5 does not store separate channel data.
+- Navigator scans (PV5, if available) are now returned as a separate `nav` struct, not `ref`.
+- Data with multiple repetitions (which are an outer loop around averages) are now correctly loaded (at least in 'combined' mode), with the `subSpecs` dimension being used to store the repetition dimension.
+- Parse the sequence method string from the `PULPROG` variable in `ACQP` file.
+- Refactored the FID data load function.

+We still need to figure out where to get the proper coil combination coefficients from:

+- Phases are in `PVM_PhasedArray`
+- Some datasets have values in `PVM_EncChanScaling` (but not sure they are what I think they are)
+- Some datasets (definitely not all) seem to have a water signal stored in `PVM_RefScan` with separate coil elements.
+This might be able to be used.

+Notes on scaling - getting that right is going to be very important:

+- It seems that (at least for PV5), combined data is simply the **sum** of the individual transients, **not the average**.
+- Receiver gain is not loaded at all yet (Jessie does it in her code), but it can differ between water reference and metabolite scans.

 ### Jan 5 2025

 First alpha version of the new reader.
 Main innovations compared to the 'old' reader are: